|

 horrific sites described above.
 They

-also realised that the apartment had been stripped of anything of value and Mrs. Duncomb’s strongbox had
+also realised that the apartment had been stripped of anything of value and

-been forced open.
-Other neighbours
+Mrs. Duncomb’s strongbox had been forced open.
+Other neighbours came to see what was going

-came to see what was going on.
-A doctor was sent for by one of the Temple
+on.
+A doctor was sent for by one of the Temple porters and Mr. Thomas Bigg, a

-was also a tenant of the Chambers and he too employed Sarah.
+tenant of the Chambers and he too employed Sarah.
 He had been out on the Saturday and

 returned home around one o’clock on the Sunday morning, to find Sarah in his